 Htop vs. Top

 htop is an ncurses-based real-time process viewer for Linux.
 While its interface is inspired by venerable top command, htop has several user-friendly features not available in top.
-For example, htop allows you scroll a process list horizotally or vertically to see full command lines.
+For example, htop allows you scroll a process list horizontally or vertically to see full command lines.
 Also, with htop, you can kill or re-nice one or more processes at once, without entering their PIDs.
 Compared to top, htop launches faster because htop does not wait to collect data upon launch.

 Install htop on CentOS with yum